coolsteed/coolsteed.github.io/about.markdown

 My name is Bolun and I am a Ph.D. candidate in the department of sociology, UCSD.
 Before coming to UCSD, I got my bachelor (Arabic and Sociology) and master degree (Sociology) from Peking University.

-Trained in different traditions and methods, I am constituted by three (or more) selves: a political sociologist self, a political economist self, and finally, a social historian self.
-With a relatively simple life story, my research is largely driven by my curiosity.

-My master thesis explores the labour movement in Egypt during the Liberal Age (1922-1952), answering why workers from different industrial centers in textile industry developed different labour activism.
-I argue that different conceptions of worker and company forged different relations between skilled workers and unskilled workers, and further closed political opportunity for workers in Mahalla al-Kubra while opened other chances for workers in Shubra al-Khayma.

-I am now working on my Ph.D. project on the issue of FDI and informational capitalism, with an empirical focus on Chinese outward investment.
+I am a researcher of infrastructure and specialize in economic sociology and political sociology.
+My works explore the material political economy of China/Global China both ethnographically and historically.
+I am particularly interested in how the organization configures the relation between the materiality and the political-economic regime, and how to extend our understanding of the politics based on it.

 I am an advanced amateur in Arabic and coding.
 You can find some open-sourced datasets, courses and packages (incoming) created by me in my Github.